TheJoker4320/vision-framework/README.md

 ### Filter Stage:
-The third stage of the pipeline, during this stage we get contours from the previous stage and filter them by diffrent parameters, like size,shape, aspect ratio and so on.
+The third stage of the pipeline, during this stage we get contours from the previous stage and filter them by different parameters, like size,shape, aspect ratio and so on.

 Main Quirk: filter, see [filter class](https://github.com/TheJoker4320/vision-framework/blob/develop/filters/filter.py) for more info.